 What are the sources of this guidance?

 Do you receive adequate guidance from your national data protection authority?

-Has your association/organisation conducted any research into its members experiences with the GDPR?

-Can you describe the challenges your members face with the GDPR?

-What did your members do to prepare for GDPR?
+Is this guidance proactively offered by the DPA?
+If yes, how would you evaluate their advertising

+What actions could your DPA undertake that would facilitate the GDPR compliance at your membership?

 What information on the GDPR would be useful to your membership? / to SME's?

 What are the key questions that SMEs want answered by data protection authorities?